Access to Data and Biomaterials

 NIMH Support for Research using RGR Resources

-The Genetic Basis of Schizophrenia, Mood, and Other Brain Disorders Program in the NIMH's Genetics Research Branch (GRB) supports interdisciplinary research on the localization and identification of genes that influence susceptibility to serious brain disorders.
-Technical assistance in developing a grant application to analyze data from the Human Genetics Initiative may be obtained by contacting Dr. Thomas Lehner, the chief of this Program.
-The Developmental Neurobiology Program in the Molecular, Cellular, and Genomic Neuroscience Research Branch (MCGNRB) supports research utilizing induced pluripotent stem cells (iPSCs) and related patient-derived reprogrammed cells.
+Technical assistance in developing a grant application to analyze data from the Human Genetics Initiative may be obtained by contacting the Genomics Resources Program Office.
+The Developmental Neurobiology Program in the Molecular, Cellular, and Genomic Neuroscience Research Branch MCGNRB) supports research utilizing induced pluripotent stem cells (iPSCs) and related patient-derived reprogrammed cells.
 Technical assistance in developing a grant application to derive or study these cells may be obtained by contacting Dr. David Panchision, the chief of this Program.

 Instructions for Access to RGR Data and Biospecimens